Instant messaging app Telegram is one of the most popular ways that people receive crypto news, updates, market information, and investment tips.

 A lot of Telegram channels claim to provide such signals.
 However, on closer inspection, many of them are pump-and-dump schemes.
 The owners of the channel coerce people into investing in a coin they own so the price rises, only to sell their holding at the peak.

 However, some channels are more legitimate.
-We like Trading Signals for Free; we’ve never noticed any signs of pump and dump schemes.
+We like Trading Signals for Free; it’s one of the best trading Telegram channels.
+We’ve never noticed any signs of pump and dump schemes.
 As always, do your own research before committing any money to a tip.

 CoinMarketCap is one of the best websites for checking a coin’s price, volume, market cap, and chart history.